g4rf/dockerized-mailcow-mailman/README.md

   proxy:mysql:/opt/postfix/conf/sql/mysql_relay_recipient_maps.cf,
   regexp:/opt/mailman/core/var/data/postfix_lmtp
 ```
-As we overwrite *Mailcow postfix* configuration here, this step may break your normal mail transports.
+As we overwrite *mailcow postfix* configuration here, this step may break your normal mail transports.
 Check the [original configuration files](https://github.com/mailcow/mailcow-dockerized/tree/master/data/conf/postfix) if anything changed.

 #### ssl certificates

-As we proxying *Mailcow*, we need to copy the ssl certificates into the *Mailcow* file structure.
+As we proxying *mailcow*, we need to copy the ssl certificates into the *mailcow* file structure.
 This task will do the script [scripts/renew-ssl.sh](scripts/renew-ssl.sh) for us:

 - copy the file to `/opt/mailcow-dockerized`
-- change **MAILCOW_HOSTNAME** to your *Mailcow* hostname
+- change **MAILCOW_HOSTNAME** to your *mailcow* hostname
 - make it executable (`chmod a+x renew-ssl.sh`)
 - **do not run it yet, as we first need Mailman**